abpframework/abp/docs/en/deployment/configuring-production.md

 # Configuring Your Application for Production Environments

-ABP Framework has a lot of options to configure and fine-tune its features.
+ABP has a lot of options to configure and fine-tune its features.
 They are all explained in their own documents.
 Default values for these options are pretty well for most of the deployment environments.
 However, you may need to care about some options based on how you've structured your deployment environment.
 In this document, we will highlight these kind of options.
 So, it is highly recommended to read this document in order to not have unexpected behaviors in your system in production.

 ## Distributed Cache Prefix